zenlunatik/bithacking/README.md

 4. What does this do: ((n & (n-1)) == 0) ?
 Solution: If this condition is true, n is a power of 2.

+5. How many bits need to be changed to go from int M to int N?

+6. How many 1s are in a given int M?